WDI-SEA/notes/16-react/react-state/mood-points.md

 Changing the value of `this.state` isn't quite as straightforward as something like `this.state.moodPoints++`.
 Instead, when we want to update a value in React, we will use a method called `this.setState()`.
 This method helps React update only certain parts of the DOM, resulting in a much faster website!

 `this.setState` works in two ways, if you need access to the previous that values, it will accapt a callback as a argument, if you just need to set the state without the previous state, it accapts an object.
-In this case, we need to use a callback.
 When using the callback, you must return an object, and that object will be set to the new state

 ```javascript
 // supplying a callback gives access to two values -- the previous state and the current props, you don't have to use both of them